cliffpyles/json-graphql-server/README.md

 ## Generated Types and Queries

-Based on your data, json-graphql-server will generate a schema with one type per entity, as well as 3 query types and 3 mutation types.
+Based on the data given, json-graphql-server will generate a schema with one type per entity, as well as 3 query types and 3 mutation types.
 For instance for the `Post` entity:

 ```graphql
 type Query {